Copup

 I completed the low-fidelity wireframes and linked the screens into a prototype.
 I then conducted two sets of usability tests: one moderated with 4 target users and another unmoderated with 10 users via the site Maze.
 I used Task Success Rate (TSR) as my main KPI.
 After discussing with my team, I iterated on our first designs.

-User Task Success
+User Task Success (TS)

-01. Signup to use the app (100% Task Success)
+01. User can sign up to use the app?
+(100% TS).

-02. How would the user approach getting anxiety help via the smartwatch (87.5% Task Success)
+02. The user successfully gets anxiety help via the smartwatch?
+(87.5% TS).

-04. Create a new journal entry (87.5% Task Success)
+04. User can create a new journal entry?
+(87.5% TS).

 Develop: Style Guide